-Every Columbus Day Weekend for nearly half a century the Museum’s Village Green has welcomed dozens of vendors of handmade items and fabulous food along with a wide variety of live entertainment.
+Every Columbus Day Weekend the Museum’s Village Green welcomes dozens of vendors of handmade items and fabulous food along with a wide variety of live entertainment.
 The sound of the train’s steam whistle resonating throughout the crisp fall air reminds guests that this is not your typical craft show.

 The beautiful crafts are center stage on the Village Green surrounded by the historic buildings and structures of the Boothbay Railway Village.
 Rides on the narrow gauge steam train and the opportunity for guests to explore exhibits detailing Maine’s railroad heritage, interpreting village life, and displaying more than 60 antique automobiles set this event apart.

-Sign up now to enter the new Pumpkin Carving Contest with categories for kids, adults and professional artists.
-Timed contests will take place during the day on Sunday.
+Sign up to enter the Pumpkin Carving Contest with lots of really great prizes for all ages and abilities.
 It’s just $5 to register per person and that includes admission and your 10 – 12 lb pumpkin to carve and keep.
 Some basic tools are provided, participants are encouraged to bring their own tools.
-Check back for the registration form.
+Carving must be completed at the Museum during the festival no later than noon on Monday.
+At noon the judges will review all entries and award prizes.
+Prizes and pumpkins can be picked up starting at 1 pm on Monday.

 Admission is $4.
 Children 12 and under and Museum Members are free.
 Steam train tickets are an additional $5 each (free for Museum Members.)
 Parking is free both in the Museum’s main parking lots and the special event parking lot across Route 27 next to T & D Variety.